McDonald's Buys CatholicismPublished December 2002 0 Comments | Share:

-STERLING, VA – During a closed meeting in Vatican City last week it was decided the Catholic Church, which has recently been facing both monetary and moral trouble, will be sold in full to the worldwide fast-food chain McDonald’s.
+STERLING, VA – During a closed meeting in Vatican City last week it was decided that the Catholic Church, which has recently been facing both monetary and moral trouble, will be sold in full to the worldwide fast food chain McDonald’s.
 Both the Pope and Edgar Steves, McDonald’s spokesman were pleased with the new venture and expressed optimism for the sweeping changes to both the religious and fast food worlds that this merger will bring forth.

 “We won’t change everything right away.
 We know that customers don’t adapt well to rapid changes so we plan to take things as slow as we need to.
 But by the end of the year look for McDonald’s and Catholic to be synonymous.
 In fact, by then each will simply be referred to McCatholic,” said Steves.

 To go along with the other changes, McDonalds plans to combine everything in the Catholic world with that of the McDonald’s world.
 Communion wafers will become bite sized McNuggets and will be known as McSacrament.
-In addition, the familiar wine representing the blood of Jesus Christ will be replaced by an orange-flavored beverage.
+In addition, the familiar wine representing the blood of Jesus Christ will be replaced by an orange flavored beverage.

 Catholics across the world have expressed excitement and anticipation after hearing of the new union.
-Many are reportedly happy to finally have a faith that works with their general attitudes towards life and culture.
+Many are reportedly happy to finally have a Faith that works with their general attitudes towards life and culture.

 “This is great.
-McDonald’s and Catholicism joining forces is perfect for those who want to worship but don’t really have the time,” said Catholic, Ginger Ray Cherry.
+McDonald’s and Catholicism joining forces is perfect for those who want to worship but don’t really have the time,” said Catholic Ginger Ray Cherry.
 “Also, McDonald’s plan for globalization fits in right along with the Catholic Church’s attitude.
 Especially when it comes to competition.
 This will be good.
 But I am kind of curious as to why they have decided to install a third bathroom in every McDonald’s for ‘dirty little boys.’”